You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 What is analytical CRM?
 Our definition

-The analytical CRM meaning is that it works behind the scenes to improve your business.
-It does not directly handle customer interactions or 'front-line' operations.
-Instead, the Analytical CRM definition is that it quietly takes the information your business is generating about customers, stores it securely, and analyzes it so you can learn how to improve operations, both internally and externally.
+Instead, the Analytical CRM definition is that it quietly takes the information your business is generating about customers, stores it securely, and analyzes it so you can learn how to improve operations internally and externally.

 All this cross-channel information is fed into the CRM as complex, massive piles of data that no human could decipher in any reasonable amount of time.
 This information is then processed to deliver intelligible insights.
-That lets you move from insight to tangible action so that you can streamline your business processes—like your sales pipeline, for example.

 What CRM analytical technology can be used for

-Discover new trends and forecasting
+Discover new trends and forecasting.

-You can assess things like the likelihood of conversion within a specific customer segmentation, based on time of year, time spent shopping, which channel the consumer learned about your product/service.
-Algorithms, machine learning, and business intelligence (BI) combine to clean up and refine your data, giving you the best business results with the least manual effort.
+You can assess the likelihood of conversion within a specific customer segmentation based on time of year, time spent shopping, and which channel the consumer learned about your product/service.

 Customer Satisfaction